variantstudios/wisdomwaysacupuncture.com/_team/inger-giffin-acupuncturist.md

 ## Primary and Continued Acupuncture Training

 My primary training was both in the US and China, where I interned at [one of the top medical schools](http://www.cmm.zju.edu.cn/index.php?a=content&amp;catid=90&amp;web=english){: target="_blank"} in the country.
-I [first studied in California](https://www.fivebranches.edu/five-branches-university/past-and-present/77){: target="_blank"}, which has the most rigorous testing and educational requirements in the US.
+I [first studied in California](https://www.fivebranches.edu/five-branches-university/past-and-present/77){: target="_blank"}, which has the most rigorous testing and educational requirements in the US.&nbsp;

-I’m extremely grateful for the intensive training I received in California, because the rigorous requirements there set me up with the foundations necessary to practice with a level of complexity that I feel is necessary for the types of conditions I treat.
+I’m extremely grateful for the intensive training I received in California, because the rigorous requirements there set me up with the foundations needed to practice with a level of complexity that I feel is necessary for the types of conditions I treat.

-I‘m also constantly continuing my studies, most recently focusing on [Classical Medicine](http://www.wisdomwaysacupuncture.com/2018/01/01/classical-chinese-medicine-what-it-is-why-it-matters-and-why-im-moving-towards-it-in-my-practice/){: target="_blank"} and deepening my many years of work with the complex practice of customized herbal formulas — which in China is a primary treatment for most of the conditions I treat.
-By digging deeper and deeper into the medicine and applying this knowledge to my current patients, I am often able to have breakthroughs with even the most stubborn, confusing cases.
+I‘m also constantly continuing my studies, most recently focusing on [Classical Medicine](http://www.wisdomwaysacupuncture.com/2018/01/01/classical-chinese-medicine-what-it-is-why-it-matters-and-why-im-moving-towards-it-in-my-practice/){: target="_blank"} and deepening my many years of work with the complex practice of customized herbal formulas — which in China is a primary treatment for most of the conditions I treat.&nbsp; By digging deeper and deeper into the medicine and applying this knowledge to my current patients, I am often able to have breakthroughs with even the most stubborn, confusing cases.&nbsp;

-The more I learn, I can absolutely say the more humbled I become by the absolute beauty and power of this old medicine.
+The more I learn, I can absolutely say the more humbled I become by the absolute beauty and power of this old medicine.&nbsp;

 ## Acupuncture & Educational Medicine that empowers

 I am by nature an educator.
-Because of my love of learning, and my personal experience of knowing how important knowledge is in empowering healthy choices, a big emphasis in my practice is what I call “educational medicine”.
-Meaning, it’s very important for me to make sure patients understand how we’re seeing the body and its problems from our very different Chinese medical perspective, so that people can know what holistic aspects influenced the problem in the first place and unique ways of helping to improve it on their own outside the treatment room.
+Because of my love of learning, and my personal experience of knowing how important knowledge is in empowering healthy choices, a big emphasis in my practice is what I call “educational medicine”.&nbsp; Meaning, it’s very important for me to make sure patients understand how we’re seeing the body and its problems from our very different Chinese medical perspective, so that people can know what holistic aspects influenced the problem in the first place and unique ways of helping to improve it on their own outside the treatment room.

 I often hear that my thorough approach, detailed questions, constant return to the bigger holistic picture, personal background with meditation and deep emotional/spiritual healing, as well as the time I take explaining things; take the work to a completely different, and deeper, level.